Maintaining focus, control and discipline

 - Alternatively, split the group down the middle so that you have a group on the right and a group on the left.
 The two teams—with appropriate names—each start with 10 points.
 They are penalized if they are noisy, but can gain bonus points for attentiveness.
 Have a big chart for keeping the score.

 - When you are about to address a large group of children and your voice cannot be heard above the noise, use a sports whistle (or anything that makes more noise than they're making) to draw their attention.
-At the sound of the whistle, the children—having been told what to do—must ‘freeze’ as if stuck in space and wait for further instructions.
+At the sound of the whistle, the children must ‘freeze’ as if stuck in space and wait for further instructions.
 Those who move or make a noise after the whistle has gone must go sit right in front or, if they are outside, sit in a designated area for two minutes.

 A downloadable copy of the above article (Pdf format)